coatless-quarto/dependson/README.md

 This command will download and install the extension under the `_extensions` subdirectory of your Quarto project.
 If you're using version control, make sure to include this directory in your repository.

-## Usage

-It's important to note that the `dependson` extension doesn't introduce any significant improvements to your document content.
-Instead, it serves as a valuable example of how to reuse code and share variables and functions between different Lua filters.

 ## Nesting Extensions